SidArtez/Discord-WordleCommand/README.md

 # Discord-WordleCommand
 A simple wordle command

-# How do you install this?
+# How do you install wordle?
 Do: npm i discord-gamecord

-# What language is this?
+# What language is the code?
 this is an discord.js (JavaScript) command for your discord bot.

 # Is this an prefix command?